 Small Pool Designs for Smaller Backyards - Midtown Tulsa

-Small pool design is a great way to enjoy the outdoors and relax without all the fuss.
+A small pool design is a great way to enjoy the outdoors and relax without all the fuss.
 You really don't need to spend a lot of money on designing a pool that's going to be lost in your backyard.

-Consider a small design because there are plenty of benefits to having one-such as lower maintenance, less water usage and more room left over for architecture.
+Consider a small design because there are plenty of benefits to having one-such as lower maintenance, less water usage, and more room left over for architecture.
 Your small pool could be just what you're looking for.

 Small Pools: Design and Pool Ideas

-In many parts of the country, a small backyard comes standard issue with a house.
+In many parts of the country, a small backyard comes the standard issue with a house.
 But once you start thinking about a pool with a small footprint, it really opens up the possibilities of what you might be able to fit into your small outdoor space.

 There are a number of size options to consider when you're looking at purchasing a new small swimming pool.

 Small pools can range from 10 feet in diameter and 18 inches deep for the kiddie pool to 30 feet long and 15 feet wide for an inground or above ground family-sized pool.

 Pools not only look great in your small backyard, but their size makes them easier to maintain and less costly when it comes to energy bills.

 Pools are a good choice for a small yard or a tiny area that doesn't have much room for architecture because you can place the pool right next to the homes.